 There are plenty of simpler options to give your cat safe outdoor time.
 You can find cat tents that are fairly easy to set up and take down in your yard, as well as enclosed playpens that you can move around as needed.

 Making sure the catio or deck is entirely enclosed is paramount.
 This usually takes the form of using screens or wire.

-The benefits of a catio or enclosed deck are that you can grant your cat some outdoor time without them coming into contact with other animals that might carry communicable diseases or provoke or attack your cat.
+The benefit of a catio or enclosed deck is that you can grant your cat some outdoor time without them coming into contact with other animals that might carry communicable diseases or provoke or attack your cat.